 MOVIE SCRIPTS

-Since 2019 I have completed six screenplays: three feature films and three short films.
-(This page updated 23 May 2023.)
+Since 2019 I have completed 10 screenplays: three feature films and seven short films.
+Details about some of the latter are shown above.

-My first feature, Art of Revenge, won first prize in the dark humour category at the Grim North screenplay festival in December 2019.
+My first feature screenplay, Art of Revenge, won first prize in the dark comedy category at the Grim North screenplay festival in December 2019.

-Logline: A painter provokes a chain of revenge when he reneges on a deal he made with the talking cat who created his recent exhibition, after critics hail the painter as a genius.
+Logline: A painter starts a chain of revenge when he reneges on a deal he made with the talking cat who created his successful exhibition.

 My second feature is called Flight Home.
-A stressed NHS doctor working in London flees to the Australian outback after accidentally causing the death of a child.
-He works in obscurity as a hospital orderly until circumstances force him to resume work as a doctor.
+Synopsis: A stressed NHS doctor working in London flees to the Australian outback after accidentally causing the death of a child.
+He works in obscurity as a hospital orderly until a disaster forces him to resume work as a doctor.

-My current project is a feature screenplay (Where You Find Love) about the friendship between Leonard Cohen and the Australian writers Charmian Clift and George Johnston on the Greek island of Hydra.
+My third feature screenplay has the working title Where You Find Love.
+It is about the friendship between Leonard Cohen and the married Australian writers Charmian Clift and George Johnston on the Greek island of Hydra.
 The Australians lived on Hydra from 1955-64.
-Cohen lived there from 1960-7.
+Cohen was there from 1960-7.
+I visited Hydra in 2022 and took hundreds of photos and videos.
+As an experiment I am creating the film on my iPad using a range of AI tools.

 BOOKS

-Between 1996 and 2011 while working as a journalist and academic I published 27 non-fiction books with publishers in Australia, the UK and the US (two were translated into Chinese).
+Between 1996 and 2011 while working as a journalist and academic I published 27 non-fiction books in Australia, the UK and the US.
+Two have been translated into Chinese.

 While teaching in China in 2011 I had a near-death experience.
 It took me two years to process this event and change my approach.
 In 2013 I started writing fiction full time.